Levantine Bedouin in Lebanon

 What Are Their Needs?

 Evangelization efforts among the Bedouin are challenging due to the harsh and unsettled nature of their lifestyle.
 It is very difficult to find workers willing to reach out to Bedouins, especially those who still live nomadic lifestyles.
-But we need to remember that at one time Muslim missionaries reached them, so they are Islamic to this day.
+But we need to remember that at one time Muslim missionaries reached them, so there is no reason why Christ's ambassadors can't do the same.
 The Levantine Bedouins also need to be empowered.
 Since they usually live in remote areas, they seldom have access to modern medicine or schools.

 Prayer Points